On Lineker, the only reasonable expectation you should have of a service is its professionalism, not avoidance of offence…

 This is akin to the dilemma facing the BBC.
 The quaint days Julie describes are gone, and for good.
 The fourth wall is not only open it is pouring deeply un-contextualised views onto the lighted stage and getting those inside its production teams in a funk.

-It’s worth remembering that this is the same mad (and maddening) Twitter driven world in which the BBC is expected to operate (depending on who is asking and why) to seamlessly high impartial standards often by rivals not so tied themselves.
+It’s worth remembering this is the same mad (and maddening) Twitter driven world in which the BBC is expected to operate (depending on who is asking and why) to seamlessly high impartial standards often by rivals who are not so tied themselves.

 Agree with Lineker’s response to the tone of the Home Secretary’s language or see his reference to 1930s Germany as offensive: when did we start taking the politics of footballers so seriously?
 Since Twitter conferred him with 8.8 million followers.